-The City of St. Catharines owns approximately 500 works of art and cultural property that are the direct responsibility of the City’s Cultural Services office in the Recreation and Community Services Department.
+The City of St. Catharines owns approximately 500 works of art and cultural property that are the direct responsibility of the City's Cultural Services office in the Parks, Recreation and Culture Services department.
 This includes fine art, photos, outdoor art and war memorials, significant plaques and the historic Charles I.D.
 Looff/Marcus Illions carved wooden animals at the Lakeside Park Carousel.
-The City of St. Catharines has spent the past ten years inventorying, cataloguing and managing this diverse collection.
+The City of St. Catharines has spent more than ten years inventorying, cataloguing and managing this diverse collection.

 Works from the Civic Collection are displayed throughout the City.
 Below is a list of some of the locations to explore the collection further:

-In addition to the Civic Art Collection, the City of St. Catharines also maintains a small art collection in the St. Catharines Public Library and a major collection of artifacts and cultural property at the St. Catharines Museum.
+In addition to the Civic Art Collection, the City of St. Catharines also maintains a small art collection in the St. Catharines Public Library and a major collection of artifacts and cultural property at the St. Catharines Museum and Welland Canals Centre.

 Art Collection Vision Statement